Writing the CETP Exams - AUD/SLP

 1. Alert the proctor when finished BEFORE submitting: Prior to submitting your exam, let your proctor know through the chat box that you are finished.
 They will oversee the submission process.
-You may also be required to clear a white board or tear up any scratch paper used during the exam.
+You may also be required to clear a white board used during the exam.

 Additional information for remote live proctoring exam writers:

 What am I not allowed to do during my exam

 How to perform a monitor scan (This cuts right to the portion of the video that showcases the monitor scan)